 We walked into the bank.
 Manu took the bag from me.
 I sat down next to an old man.

 Papa always said to respect our elders.

 Manu walked to the counter.
 He smiled and talked to the woman.
 She gave him money and then Manu walked out.
-I waited, but he didn’t come back.
-They finally told me to leave.
+I waited and waited, but he didn’t come back.
+The bank people finally told me to leave.